poseidondotcash/Poseidon/README.md

-elif command -v circom >/dev/null 2>&1; then CIRCOM="$(command -v circom)" else echo "❌ circom binary not found." echo "   Either build it to ./target/release/circom or install it globally (cargo install circom) so 'circom' is in \$PATH." exit 1 fi
+elif command -v circom >/dev/null 2>&1; then CIRCOM="$(command -v circom)" else echo "Error: circom binary not found." echo "   Either build it to ./target/release/circom or install it globally (cargo install circom) so 'circom' is in \$PATH." exit 1 fi